Alternatives to Email for Company or Corporate Communications

-Since 2015, the average amount of business email received on a daily basis has grown 3% annually.
+Since 2015, the average amount of business email received on a daily basis has grown by 3% annually.
 In fact, studies show that the average corporate employee currently receives 129 emails per day.

 Because email is so speedy and simple to use, it often becomes a default communication method.
-By using it for everything—including processes that it isn’t best suited for—we reduce the time savings and ease of use.
+By using it for everything — including processes that it isn’t best suited for — we reduce the time savings and ease of use.

 Think about how difficult it is to find that one attachment in a month-long correspondence, or how many emails it takes to arrange one simple meeting.

 Many messages that end up in business inboxes don’t even pertain to the recipient, but it still takes time to open the message and see that it’s a thank you to someone else from another department.
-Moving to an alternate communication method can reduce this time waste and make for a more productive operation overall, if done correctly.

 Completely eliminating email simply isn’t advisable in today’s business world, though.
 Email represents a default mode of communication and file transmission for many businesses.
 Addresses are easy to get and create, and sending a message takes only the click of a button.
 Eliminating its use altogether would create a disadvantage in the marketplace.